 Throughout his life, Buddy was surrounded by a wide circle of friends—a reflection of his generous spirit, charismatic personality, and natural gift for connection.
 He never waited for an introduction.
 Instead, he was curious, quick to smile, and eager to strike up a conversation.
 He especially treasured the friendships he made through the Catawba Valley Community Chorus, where he was able to share his love of music.

-Buddy will be laid to rest with his parents at St. Paul’s Memorial Park in a private ceremony.
-A Celebration of Life will be planned, with details to follow at the website of Jenkins Funeral Home.
+Buddy was laid to rest with his parents at St. Paul’s Memorial Park in a private ceremony.

 In lieu of flowers, contributions can be made in Buddy’s memory to the Wounded Warrior Project.